-When SRM happens, about nine out of ten women will go into labour naturally within 24 hours.
+When SRM happens, about six out of ten women will go into labour naturally within 24 hours.

 The longer the time between SRM and the birth of the baby, the higher the risk of infection to you or your baby.
 For this reason if you are more than 37 weeks pregnant but you have not gone into labour you should be offered the choice of either:

 - Induction of labour (precise timing will depend on clinical workload in the unit)

 - A ‘wait and see’ approach, to see if labour will start naturally within the following 24 hours.

 As a “wait and see” approach carries a slight risk of infection, you will need to:

 - Check for changes in the colour or the odour of your amniotic fluid (waters)

 - You may be asked to check your temperature and if you feel “feverish”(hot/shivery) you must contact the Quantock Assessment Unit or Central Delivery Suite.